quii/learn-go-with-tests/structs/readme.md

 ### Decoupling

-Notice how our helper does not need to concern itself with whether the shape is a rectangle or a square or a triangle.
+Notice how our helper does not need to concern itself with whether the shape is a `Rectangle` or a `Circle` or a `Triangle`.
 By declaring an interface the helper is _decoupled_ from the concrete types and just has the method it needs to do it's job.

 This kind of approach of using interfaces to design **only what you need** is very important in software design and will be covered in later sections.